openwisp/openwisp-docs/tutorials/demo.rst

 .. code-block::

     opkg update
+    # install OpenVPN
+    opkg install openvpn-wolfssl
+    # install OpenWISP agents
     opkg install openwisp-config
     opkg install openwisp-monitoring

-However, if you want to install more recent versions of the packages you can use download the packages from `downloads.openwisp.io <http://downloads.openwisp.io/>`__ on your device and install them, eg:
+However, if you want to install more recent versions of the OpenWISP packages you can use download the packages from `downloads.openwisp.io <http://downloads.openwisp.io/>`__ on your device and install them, eg: